shash7/lightgrid/README.md

 This grid borrows heavily from 1140px grid system by andy taylor and boostrap framework's grid system.

 It is designed to be as small as possible.
 It is made to be integrated in your projects.
+Best way to use it is via integrating the less files in your build system.

 Lightgrid uses a 12 column grid.
 To create a simple layout, create a .row and name classnames as col-1, col-2, etc inside it.

 You can also offset a div to leave space on the left side.
 To do that, use 'offset-yourValue' as a class name.
 Eg: div class='col-6 offset-2'